 - Restart the system to take the effect of the change.

-Say Good Bye to Windows Search History
+Say Good-Bye to Windows Search History

 The reason to hide your search history is good if you are not interested in sharing your search details or files with others using your PC.
 If you are a Windows 11 Home user, you just followed the steps for you guys and eventually did it successfully.
 Also, Pro users could carry out the procedure using the two methods.
-If you have any doubts regarding this topic, free feel to ask us.
+If you have any doubts regarding this topic, feel free to ask us.